Bank Credit

 Definition

 Bank credit refers to the credit limit that businesses or individuals obtain from banking institutions in the form of loans.
-In simple terms, bank credit is the total amount of money that a person or business borrows from a bank or other financial institution.
-The credit limit for the borrower depends on their ability to repay the loan and the total amount of credit the bank can provide.
+Therefore, bank credit is the total amount of money that a person or business borrows from a bank or other financial institution.
+The borrower's credit limit depends on their ability to repay the loan and the total credit available from the banking institution.

 Origin